Before You Begin¶

 If you are using K80 GPUs, the minimum required NVIDIA driver version is 450.80.02.

 Note About Authentication¶

 The default authentication setting in Driverless AI is “unvalidated.”
 In this case, Driverless AI will accept any login and password combination, it will not validate whether the password is correct for the specified login ID, and it will connect to the system as the user specified in the login ID.
 This is true for all instances, including Cloud, Docker, and native instances.

 We recommend that you configure authentication.
 Driverless AI provides a number of authentication options, including LDAP, PAM, Local, and None.
-Refer to Configuring Authentication for information on how to enable a different authentication method.
+Refer to Authentication Methods for information on how to enable a different authentication method.